maxadamo/sensu_web/README.md

 Starting from version 6.0 of Sensu GO, the Web UI has been taken out from the community version and it's now a different application.
 This module sets up Sensu GO Web on Sensu 6.0 and higher.
-The manifest was taken from the official [official sensu module](https://github.com/sensu/sensu-puppet) and since it will be removed from there, it is now being offered as a separate module.
+The manifest was taken from the [official sensu module](https://github.com/sensu/sensu-puppet) and since it will be removed from there, it is now being offered as a separate module.

 ## Setup

-### Beginning with sensu_web

 The module works only in conjunction with the [official sensu module](https://github.com/sensu/sensu-puppet) and it requires a modern system, runing systemd.